axisgroup/evaluation-toolkit/0.Setting-the-Stage/TestingMindset.md

 **2. Defer issues but do not deny them**

-Even with a tight schedule, we should put our designs under a critical lens to identify scope for improvement.
+Even with a tight schedule, it is imperative that we put our designs under a critical lens to identify scope for improvement.
 It is perfectly acceptable to defer these changes to a later release.
 More on this [here](https://www.nngroup.com/articles/no-validate-in-ux/).

 **3. Prioritize, prioritize, prioritize**